psaravind/CarND-MPC-Project/README.md

 			fg[0] += 10 * CppAD::pow(vars[a_start + t + 1] - vars[a_start + t], 2);
 		}

 **MPC Constraints** MPC.cpp(line 91:133) shows the setup for rest of the constraints.
-Setup uses CppAD library that helps us do all the gradients calculations in linear algebra.
+Setup uses CppAD library that helps us do all the gradients calculation in linear algebra.

 **MPC Steps**  Following are the steps for setting up MPC constrainsts and cost function.